ravendb/docs/docs/client-api/basic-operations/understanding-session-object.markdown

 ## Safe by default

-RavenDB, by default, will not allow operations that might compromise the stability of either the server or the client.
+By default, RavenDB will not allow operations that might compromise the stability of either the server or the client.
 There are mainly two examples that present themselves most often - sending too many requests, or receiving too large a response.
 Therefore, a RavenDB session automatically enforces the following limitations:

 * If a page size value is not specified, the length of the results will be limited to 128 results.
 At the server side as well, there is a hard limit to the page size of 1,024 results (configurable).
 * The number of remote calls to the server per session is limited to 30 (configurable).